Institute for Justice

-- Chip Mellor: President and General Counsel of the Institute for Justice
+- Scott G. Bullock: President and General Counsel, Institute for Justice

-- Arthur Dantchik: Partner at Susquehanna Investment Group
+- Arthur Dantchik: Managing Director, Susquehanna Investment Group

 - Robert A. Levy: Chairman, Cato Institute

-- Stephen Modzelewski: Managing Member, Maple Engine L.L.C. (former President of Watermark Management Corporation and trustee of the Reason Foundation)
+- Stephen Modzelewski: Managing Member, Maple Engine LLC

 - Mary E. Stiefel: Miami, FL

-- Abigail Thernstrom: Commissioner on U.S. Commission on Civil Rights and Adjunct Scholar, American Enterprise Institute (former Senior Fellow at the Manhattan Institute)
+- Abigail Thernstrom: Adjunct Scholar, American Enterprise Institute; former Vice Chair, U.S. Commission on Civil Rights and former Senior Fellow at the Manhattan Institute

 - Mark Babunovic: Vice President, Bank of New York

 - Gerrit Wormhoudt: Attorney-at-Law Fleeson, Gooing, Coulson and Kitch